financefeast/doc_md/source/content/api-documentation/_index.md

 # API Documentation

-In order to start using Financefeast Web API, you will need to obtain your API key.
-An API key consists of two strings, one called Key ID which always appears in your dashboard, and Secret Key, which appears only once when generating it.
-Make sure you keep both in your hands.
+In order to start using Financefeast Web API, you will need to obtain your API `client id` and `client secret`.
+These can be obtained from your API dashboard [here](https://customer.financefeast.io).
+From the dashboard you can re-roll your client secret at any time if you need.

 ### [Web API v1]({{< relref "/api-documentation/api-v1/_index.md" >}})